DexterHuang/CyberCodeOnline/mobile-tutorial/leveling.md

 # Printing Rank

 Printing level determines the level of the equipment you will print.
 Meaning if you have a printing level of 10, you will print lvl 10 equipment.
 Printing level can never go higher than your player level.
 You can level your printing rank by printing equipment, reverse Engineering in Job Hub or printing AFK Task in Job Hub.

-General Tips:
 Use your trash caches to bring you print level up before printing the items you want to print, then you can scrap them and then reverse engineer those scraps to increase your level.

 # Medical Science